m-o-n-t-y/art-api-exam-nolist/README.md

 ## Getting Started

 Hello developers!
-To get started working on the Art API, please fork the repo and clone your fork using git and install the dependencies from NPM, like this:
+To get started working on the Art API, please fork the repo, clone your fork locally using git, and install the dependencies from NPM, like this:

 ```
 $ git clone [clone url]